Modern History Playlist

 Fun Facts

-Revolutionaries often learnt bomb-making by studying French and Russian revolutionary manuals.
+Revolutionaries often learned bomb-making from studying manuals related to the French and Russian revolutionary movements .

 Mains Key Points